demesquitadaniel/LetsCode/README.md

 # LetsCode
 Let's Code Courses

-This repository is where I will add everything from Let's Code courses (https://www.letscode.com.br).
+This repository is where I will add everything from Ada Tech courses (https://www.adatech.com.br).